hackman/seclists/README.md

+The actual feed can be found here: http://security.1h.cx

 This is a tool to aggregate multiple different security news RSS feeds and sites.

 I made this in order to simplify significantly the way I review security information on a daily basis.